Ethical standards

 ESG Rating

-Compared to the previous year, we increased our score in the 2024 reporting year by 13 points to 69 points - and, after two bronze medals, have now been awarded our first silver medal in the EcoVadis Sustainability Rating.
+Compared to the previous year, we increased our ESG rating in 2025 by 7 points to a total of 76 points - and once again received a silver medal in the EcoVadis Sustainability Rating.

 An overview shows the current scores per area:

-The bottom line is that in this year´s ESG rating, Kurtz Ersa is among the top 7% of companies in our industry that voluntarily contribute to sustainable development above and beyond the legal requirements.
-We will participate in the ESG rating again in the 2025 reporting year.
+The bottom line is that in this year´s ESG rating, Kurtz Ersa is among the top 3% of companies in our industry that voluntarily contribute to sustainable development above and beyond the legal requirements.
+We will participate in the ESG rating again in subsequent years.

 CDP Rating